-The traveler stops to think there’s live under the ground, in the pits.
+The traveller stops to think there’s life under the ground, in the pits.
 A new hits theory hits him.
-He ponders that if this is true, the pit creatures must then be the laborers of the cute creatures he first met above the ground on arrival.
-He compares this to the situation in his own world where there are the lazy rich and the poor laborers.
+He ponders that if this is true, the pit creatures must then be the labourers of the cute creatures he first met above the ground on arrival.
+He compares this to the situation in his own world where there are lazy rich and poor labourers.
 Weena tells him the underground creatures are the ‘Morlocks’ and her people – the ‘Eloi,’ but as he pressed further in curiosity, she is pissed and disinterested.

 Weena Joins the Search Party for the Missing Time Machine

-The traveler makes to continue his journey down the pit but it’s too dark so he ignites a fire stick to ascertain his next footstep but discovers a swarm of Morlocks hanging loosely from walls to walls, eyes fixed at him.
+The traveller makes to continue his journey down the pit but it’s too dark so he ignites a fire stick to ascertain his next footstep but discovers a swarm of Morlocks hanging loosely from walls to walls, eyes fixed on him.
 He notices they’re feasting on some kind of meat.
 A dead Eloi?
 Little wonder the Eloi are scared of the dark, he thinks.